Expert Advice to Make Your GMAT™ Prep Worry-Free

 We also asked Brown about how you can alleviate some of the anxiety you may feel about the exam day.
 She agreed with what many students already know, “test anxiety is real.”

 Brown suggests that taking steps to create a real test environment can help reduce stress leading up to your exam.
 “If you’re going to take the exam in the morning, take your practice exams in the morning.”
 She added, “Simple things like knowing what you’re going to wear, what you’re going to eat, and how to get to the test center can help you feel more in control and reduce your stress level.”

 It’s also important to take time for yourself during your test prep.
 Are you a runner?
-Make sure you set aside time to log a few miles or if you have a four-legged friend at home, take a few minutes for playtime or a quick belly rub.
+Set aside time to log a few miles.
+Love hanging out with your pet?
+Take a few minutes for playtime or a quick belly rub.